MelissaOzcan/bee-simulator/README.md

 # bee simulator
-made during summer of 2019
+made during the summer of 2019